ahmed-dinar/digital-library/README.md

     - We could add indexing on frequent used columns, E.g. book title, book summary (text search), author and genre name (search)
     - As the request grow, we could have database replicas.
 E.g. read and write replica
-    - As the database grow, we could partition (Sharding) database into multiple shards.
+    - Partition the database into multiple shards as it grows to distribute data across multiple servers and improve query performance.
-    - We could have database cache to cache book entries as the read is more expected than write operations.
+    - Utilize database caching to cache frequently accessed book entries, as reads are more common than write operations, to reduce query latency.
-    - If we need to serve media files (book images, audio etc), we could use a object stores
+    - If we need to serve media files (book images, audio etc), we could use a object store (E.g. AWS S3).
     - Database backup can help to recovery of any data loss.

 - ### Frontend Optimization